jspanchu/vtk-wasm/docs/guide/js/index.md

-# VTK.wasm from JavaScript side
+# VTK.wasm from the JavaScript side

 While VTK is a comprehensive C++ library, WASM is giving us an opportunity to enable it on servers and clients like your browser.